-scale, as a cure for political disorders, because it is my opinion, that until tranquillity is restored, and a prospect of free and stable government is held out, no emigrants should be induced to go to, and that few would at any rate remain in Canada.
-But if, by the means which I have suggested, or by any other, peace can be restored, confidence created, and popular and vigorous government established, I rely on the adoption of a judicious system of colonization as an effectual barrier against the recurrence of many of the existing evils.
-If I should have miscalculated the proportions in which the friends and the enemies of British connection may meet in the United Legislature, one year's emigration would redress the balance.
-It is by a sound system of colonization that we can render these extensive regions available for the benefit of the British people.
-The mismanagement by which the resources of our Colonies have hitherto been wasted, has, I know, produced in the public mind too much of a disposition to regard them as mere sources of corruption and loss, and to entertain, with too much complacency, the idea of abandoning them as useless.
+I have made no mention of emigration, on an extented scale, as a cure for political disorders, because it is my opinion, that until tranquility is restored, and a prospect of free and stable Government is held out, no emigrant should be induced to go to, and that few would at any rate remain in Canada.
+But if, by means which I have suggested, or by any other, peace can be restored, confidence created, and popular and vigourous Government established, I rely on the adoption of a judicious system of colonisation as an effectual barrier against the recurrence of many of the existing evils.
+If I should have miscalculated the proportions in which the friends and the enemies of British connection may meet in the united Legislature, one year's emigration would redress the balance is by a sound system of colonisation that we can render these extensive regions available for the benefit of the British people.
+The mismanage. ment by which the resources of our colonies have hitherto been wasted has, I know, produced in the public mind too much of a disposition to regard them as mere sources of corruption and loss, and to entertain, with too much complacency the idea of abandoning them as useless.
 I cannot participate in the notion that it is the part either of prudence or of honour to abandon our countrymen, when our government of them has plunged them into disorder, or our territory, when we discover that we have not turned it to proper account.
-The experiment of keeping colonies and governing them well, ought, at least, to have a trial, ere we abandon for ever the vast dominion which might supply the wants of our surplus population, and raise up millions of fresh consumers of our manufactures, and producers of a supply for our wants.
-The warmest admirers, and the strongest opponents of republican institutions, admit or assert that the amazing prosperity of the United States is less owing to their form of government, than to the unlimited supply of fertile land, which maintains succeeding generations in an undiminishing affluence of fertile soil.
-A region as large and as fertile is open to Your Majesty's subjects in Your Majesty's American dominions.
-The recent improvements of the means of communication will, in a short time, bring the unoccupied lands of Canada and New Brunswick within as easy a reach of the British Isles, as the territories of Iowa and Wisconsin are of that incessant emigration that annually quits New England for the Far West.
+The experiment of keeping colonies and governing them well, ought at least to bave a trial, ere we abandon for ever the vast dominion which might supply the wants of our surplus population, and raise up millions of fresh consumers of our man. ufactures, and producers of a supply for our wants.
+The warmest admirers and the strongest opponents of republican institutions, admit or assert that the amazing prosperity of the United States is less owing to their form of government than to the unlimited supply of fertile land, which maintains succeeding generations in an undiminishing affluence of fertile soil.
+A region as large and as fertile is open to your Majesty's subjects in your Majesty's American dominions.
+The recent improvements of the means of communication will, in a short time, bring the unocu pid lands of Canada and New Brunwick within as easy a reach of the British Isles as the territories of Iowa and Wisconsin are to the incessant emigration that annually quits New England for the far west.

-I see no reason, therefore, for doubting that, by good government, and the adoption of a sound system of colonization, the British possessions in North America may thus be made the means of conferring on the suffering classes of the mother country many of the blessings which have hitherto been supposed to be peculiar to the social state of the New World.
+I see no reason, therefore, for doubting that by good government and the adoption of a sound system of colonisation, the British possessions in North America may thus be made the means of conferring on the suffering class of the Mother Country many of the blessings which have hitherto been supposed to be peculiar to the social state of the new world.

-In conclusion, I must earnestly impress on Your Majesty's advisers, and on the Imperial Parliament, the paramount necessity of a prompt and decisive settlement of this important question, not only on account of the extent and variety of interests involving the welfare and security of the British Empire, which are perilled by every hour's delay, but on account of the state of feeling which exists in the public mind throughout all Your Majesty's North American possessions, and more especially the two Canadas.
+In conclusion, I must earnestly impress on your Majesty's advisers, and on the Imperial Parliament, the paramount necessity of a prompt and decisive settlement of this important question, not only on account of the extent and variety of interests involving the welfare and security of the British empire, which are periled by every hour's delay, but on account of the state of feeling which exists in the public mind througout all your Majesty's North American possessions and more especially the two Canadas.